-Using special functional testing to measure hormones like cortisol, estrogen, testosterone, progesterone and other stress-related hormones, your functional nutrition provider may help you ease your transition to menopause safely without the use of artificial hormone creams, pills or injections.
+Using special functional testing to measure hormones like cortisol, estrogen, testosterone, progesterone and other stress-related hormones, your functional nutrition provider may help you ease your transition to menopause safely without the use of artificial hormone creams, and pills or injections.

-Conventional and trendy treatments such as hormone replacement may help you feel better, but sometimes seem to do more harm than good over the long-run.
+Conventional and trendy treatments such as hormone replacement may help you feel better, but sometimes seem to do more harm than good over the long run.